Ashley Abbott: Casting

-In August 2013, following the announcement of Davidson's departure from Days of our Lives, it was announced that she would again reprise the role for three episodes airing in October, later returning for a guest appearance on November 27 and December 2, 2013.
+In August 2013, following the announcement of Davidson's departure from Days of our Lives, it was announced that she would again reprise the role for three episodes airing from October 24 to 28, later returning for a guest appearance on November 27 and December 2, 2013.
 In June 2014, it was announced that Davidson had signed a two-year contract with The Young and the Restless to appear as a regular cast member again, and would return to the series in September.
 Davidson also revealed her contract would allow for her to continue making appearances on Days of Our Lives.

 In 2018, Julia D'Arcy Badinger portrayed a younger Ashley in flashbacks.
 That June, Daytime Confidential broke news that Davidson had quit the role.
 Davidson last appeared in the role on October 29, 2018.
 On February 25, 2019, Davidson announced she would return to the role for several appearances; first airing on March 29, 2019.
 Since then, she has remained on the show on a recurring status.